How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 Neon sign on a brick wall.
 Sigh says: This is the sign you've been waiting for.

-Step 2: Build Local Connections (For Local and Brick-and-Mortar Businesses)
+Step 2: How You Can Build Local Connections (For Local and Brick-and-Mortar Businesses)

 Get to Know Your Neighbors

 If your business has a physical location, building relationships in your local area is invaluable.
-You’ll not only get to know your neighbors, you’ll also learn more about the neighborhood, and get connected with the local happenings you might otherwise miss.
+You’ll not only get to know your neighbors, you’ll also learn more about the neighborhood, and get connected with local events and opportunities you might otherwise miss.

 Here are some ways to build local community for your business: